sunnivin/lesson-modular-type-along/_episodes/03-exercise.md

 teaching: 10
 exercises: 50
 questions:
-  - Learn techniques for generalizing code development
+  - Learn techniques for a generalized code development
-  - What are the pros and cons for chosing general code design?
+  - What are the pros and cons for chosing a general code design?
 objectives:
-  - Know about pure functions (functions without side effects, functions which given same input always return same output).
-  - Learn why and how to limit side effects of functions.
+  - Do a modular based code development following a template
-  - Get comfortable with the forking workflow.
+  - Get comfortable with the forking workflow
 keypoints:
-  - Do a modular based code development following a template.
-  - Experience difficulties in developing one-size-fit all strategy.
+  - Experience difficulties in developing one-size-fit all strategy
-  - Repeat basic git-commands.
+  - Repeat basic git-commands
+  - Reflect around a typical development workflow in a small project
 ---

-## Modular type along exercise with GitHub
+## Modular exercise with GitHub and Python
-In this exercise you will incremently improve a python script for plotting together.
+In this exercise you will incremently improve a python script for plotting some data together.
 It is a type-along/demo where we discuss and experience aspects of (un)modular code development.
 We will focus on the “why”, not on the “how”.

 ### Data
 The file temperatures.csv contains hourly air temperature measurements for the time range November 1, 2019 12:00 AM - November 30, 2019 11:59 PM for the observation station “Vantaa Helsinki-Vantaan lentoasema”.